Correaln47/PKM/Virtual envirmoent usage.md

-conda can manage different python versions
+conda can manage different python versions and other languages

+uv venv is very very fast

+uv before pip